davidhi7/ddcci-plasmoid/README.md

 # or upgrade the plasmoid:
 $ kpackagetool5 --upgrade plasmoid
 ````

+**Note**: The `main` branch is already ported to KDE Plasma 6.
+If you wish to install the plasmoid for KDE Plasma 5, run `$ git checkout kf5` inside the repository before invoking `kpackagetool5`.

 **Note**: If you used `pipx` to install the backend in the previous step, the widget setting `Backend executable command` should be `~/.local/bin/ddcci_plasmoid_backend` (which is the default installation path of pipx).